-How do you create managed objects?
-Using PDL statements, you can specify the names and properties of the managed objects that are necessary for your product.
+To create managed objects using PDL statements, you can specify the names and properties of the managed objects that are necessary for your product.
 At installation time, the POLYCENTER Software Installation utility uses your product description file (PDF) to create the managed objects for your product and records information about these objects in the product database.